-End-of-Service Gratuity in the GCC: Country-by-Country Formulas for 2026
+End-of-Service Gratuity in the GCC (2026)

-Every GCC country mandates end-of-service gratuity — but the formulas, caps, and special rules differ significantly.
-Here are the exact calculations for UAE, Saudi Arabia, Qatar, Kuwait, Bahrain, and Oman.
+Every GCC country mandates end-of-service gratuity - but the formulas, caps, and special rules differ significantly.

 Why gratuity matters

-End-of-service gratuity is not an optional benefit in the GCC — it is a legal mandate.
+End-of-service gratuity is not an optional benefit in the GCC, it is a legal mandate.
 Every GCC country requires employers to pay gratuity upon employment termination, resignation, or contract expiration.
 However, the obligation differs dramatically by jurisdiction.
 What counts as "basic salary," how years of service are credited, whether resignation forfeits the benefit, and what caps apply all vary.

 For expatriate workers and employers operating across multiple GCC countries, these differences create real financial exposure.
 A manager earning $15,000 monthly could receive anywhere from $18,000 to $175,000 in gratuity depending on which country employs them and how the relationship ends.
 Understanding the exact formula for your jurisdiction is essential for workforce planning, retention strategy, and compliance.

-UAE (Federal Decree-Law No. 33 of 2021)
+UAE (Federal Decree-Law no. 33 of 2021)

 Formula: